-- Put all of the ingredients in the food processor and blend until smooth, blending until the volume expands to fill the food processor.
-(Watch the video below!)
-You may need to stop your food processor to scrape down the sides with a spatula if ingredients are sticking.
-(I did not need to do this.)
+- Put the frozen pineapple, frozen peaches, milk, and zest in the food processor and blend until smooth.
+The volume expands to fill the food processor.
+You may need to stop your food processor to scrape down the sides with a rubber spatula if ingredients are sticking.

-- Divide the smoothie into two large glasses and serve with spoons.
+- Divide the smoothie into two large glasses and serve with spoons or wide-width straws.
 These should be eaten immediately because they lose volume if they melt.

-- If you do have leftovers, you can let them melt fully and freeze them in popsicle molds.
+- If you do have leftovers, you can freeze them in popsicle molds.
 Enjoy!

 If you try this peach pineapple smoothie, please help settle our family debate on the orange zest by commenting below.
-Do you think the orange flavor belongs with the frozen pineapples and peaches, or should I kick it to the curb?
-I’m really curious to learn what others think!
+Do you think the orange flavor belongs with the frozen pineapples and peaches, or is it best left out?
+I’d love to hear what you think!